-The IOD variability in SST remains nearly unchanged in future projections of CMIP3 and CMIP5 (Ihara et al., 2009; Figure 14.11a) despite the easterly wind change that lifts the thermocline (Figure 14.10b) and intensifies thermocline feedback on SST in the eastern equatorial Indian Ocean.
-The global increase in atmospheric dry static stability weakens the atmospheric response to zonal SST gradient changes,
+The IOD variability in SST remains nearly unchanged in CMIP future projections (Ihara et al., 2009; Figure 14.11a) despite the easterly wind change that lifts the thermocline (Figure 14.10b) and intensifies thermocline feedback on SST in the eastern equatorial Indian Ocean.
+The global increase in atmospheric dry static stability weakens the atmospheric response to zonal SST gradient changes, countering the enhanced thermocline feedback (Zheng et al., 2010).
+The weakened atmospheric feedback is reflected in a decrease in IOD variance in both zonal wind and the thermocline depth (Zheng et al., 2013; Figure 14.11b-c).